Table of Contents

 But the US dollar needs to function in order for all currencies to continue to function.”

 This is what we have seen in slow motion over the past 14 years or so.
 The US dollar has lost value versus gold but so has every other fiat currency on the planet.
 Just some (like the kiwi dollar) have lost value against gold at a slower rate than the US dollar.

 But in the final stages of a US dollar collapse we could see a repeat of 2008 and the early stages of the Corona-panic.
 Where money flooded back to the US causing every other currency (including the NZ dollar) to plunge in value against the US dollar.
 And so against gold they would likely plunge even more.

 Well initially at least, currency would likely move back into US government treasury bonds which continue to be seen as a safe haven.
 But we could then see a countervailing movement into gold after this, much like in 2008.
 But perhaps on a much larger scale?

 As we noted in the article above we have seen these large falls in value of emerging markets currencies versus the US dollar in previous years.
 When the Federal Reserve was discussing and then beginning, supposedly at least (see this article for why this might only be supposedly: A Fake Taper), to wind back its money printing programme.
 But in a US dollar collapse it could occur in a much more widespread manner.

-Ronald Stoeferle who we mentioned in the above referenced article discussed this in a Q&A session when in Auckland last year in answer to the question: “Will the US lose its reserve currency role?”
+Ronald Stoeferle who we mentioned in the above referenced article discussed this in a Q&A session when in Auckland in 2013 in answer to the question: “Will the US lose its reserve currency role?”
 His reply was that:

 “He didn’t think so.
 Mainly because the US is so dominant militarily.
 In fact he thought the US dollar will likely be the last fiat to fail.Source.